 How Your Internet Speed Affects Your Security System

 Internet speed is a precious commodity in today’s connected homes.
-Internet speed is responsible for how fast or slow packets of data move from the internet to the application on your computer.
+Internet speed is responsible for how quickly or slowly data moves from the internet to the application on your computer.

-Your cell phone, television, computer, gaming system, and smart appliances use the internet.
+Things like your mobile phone, television, computer, gaming system, and even appliances use the internet.
 And your home security system probably does too.
-The average household has three to four smartphones, a couple TV's, Bluetooth speakers, multiple computers, and maybe a gaming console all using internet bandwidth at the same time!
+The average family household could have three to four smartphones, a couple of televisions, Bluetooth speakers, multiple computers, and maybe a gaming console all using internet bandwidth at the same time!

 Measuring Internet Speed

 Internet speed is measured in units called megabits per second (Mbps).
 Megabits per second is defined as how many bits of data travel to and from your home each second.